1. Is enrollment limited?

 - Submitting a completed Daytona State College application

-- Taking the placement test (PERT) for proper placement in future academic courses, if completing a degree
+- Taking the placement test (PERT) for proper placement in future academic courses, if completing a degree (if non-exempt)

 - Meeting with the Program Manager